graphsense/graphsense-transformation/README.md

 # GraphSense Transformation Pipeline

-An Apache Spark service for transforming raw data (blocks, tags, etc) provided by the [graphsense-datafeed][graphsense-datafeed] component into denormalized views required by the [graphsense-dashboard][graphsense-dashboard].
+The GraphSense Transformation Pipeline reads raw data, which is ingested into [Cassandra][apache-cassandra] by the [graphsense-datafeed][graphsense-datafeed] component, and computes de-normalized views, which are again stored in [Cassandra][apache-stored].

+Access to computed de-normalized views is subsequently provided by the [GraphSense REST][graphsense-rest] interface, which is used by the [graphsense-dashboard][graphsense-dashboard] component.

+This component is implemented using the [Apache Spark][apache-spark].

 ## Local Development Environment Setup

-Make sure [Scala][scala-lang] 2.11 and [scala-sbt][scala-sbt] is installed:
+Make sure [Java 8][java] and [sbt > 1.0][scala-sbt]is installed:

+    java -version
     sbt about

+Install the [Scala IDE for Eclipse][http://scala-ide.org/].

 Install the [sbteclipse][sbteclipse] plugin.
 Use either